 If you want to try your hand at taking to the skies in a hang glider, you can.
 Certified instructors offer hang gliding courses for beginner, intermediate and advanced fliers, and it’s easy to join their ranks.

-At Kitty Hawk Kites, the largest hang gliding school in the world, instructors teach the basics of hang gliding to more than 10,000 students a year.
-The Hang Gliding Training Center offers two ways to fly – dune hang gliding lessons for kids and adults on Jockey’s Ridge and tandem hang gliding lessons at the nearby Currituck County Airport.
+At Kitty Hawk Kites, the largest hang gliding school in the world, instructors teach the basics of hang gliding to thousands of students a year.
+The Hang Gliding Training Center offers multiple ways to fly – dune hang gliding lessons for kids and adults on Jockey’s Ridge (this includes adaptive hang gliding lessons too), and tandem hang gliding lessons in Jarvisburg.
 No matter which school you choose, you’ll go through ground school where you’ll bone up on your hang glider safety.
 Then it’s time for flight school, when you, under the watchful eye of your instructor, grab a glider and take flight.

 Tandem hang gliding is the way to go for real thrill seekers.
 In tandem hang gliding, you and an instructor are towed by an ultralight aircraft to an altitude of either 2,000 feet or 1 mile, then released to soar over the Outer Banks.